 That night – the third night – her dream at last connected with experience but in an unexpected way.
 This was the dream of alternative memory.
 Now it was she who had come back to the darkened house, to find Dennis stalking her.
-Every so often she could see his green slitted eyes through gaps in the banisters or reflected in the windows of empty rooms as she crept by on all fours, the knife hard between her teeth.
+Now and then she could see his green slitted eyes through gaps in the banisters or reflected in the windows of empty rooms as she crept by on all fours, the knife hard between her teeth.
 Hour after hour the chase went on, restarting, veering off from a previous pattern into another jumble of half-landings and echoing bathrooms.

 Just before dawn the knife fell, but in his hand, not hers.
 She could feel his blade rasp against bone and sinew, as hers had on his.
 Pale daylight was breaking across the sodden eaves of the house before her body twitched for the last time.
 He fell forwards and vanished into her entrails, swallowed up like an ox in quicksand.
 As it did so the image blurred into a conscious vision of rain.

 Catherine stood up.
 The house was holding its breath.
 She opened the door.

 Everyone was there, staring at her with an identical expression, neutral and utterly knowing.
 At the front stood Shebah.